Planning-Inspectorate/ODW-Service/infrastructure/README.md

 | pins-odw-data-prod-sub | a82fd28d-5989-4e06-a0bb-1a5d859f9e0c |

 #### Environment-Specific Deployments
 Upon deployment, the resource groups defined in `resource-groups.tf` are deployed to the target environment.
-The child modules are then called upon in `workload.tf` to orchestrate the deployment of the ODW infrastructure components.
+The child modules are then called upon in `deploy-*.tf` to orchestrate the deployment of the ODW infrastructure components.

 The deployment pipeline ultimately runs the `terraform apply` command to provision the ODW infrastructure to the target environment.
 The specific environment is targeted at two key points: